Laboratory of Organic Chemistry, ETH, Zurich, Switzerland

 Q: WHY DID YOU INCORPORATE THE EXPRESSION CMS INTO YOUR LABORATORY?

 A: The expression CMS allows us to efficiently analyze the mass of newly formed compounds in (almost) real time.
 We particularly value that the instrument allows us to monitor the reaction progress of crude mixtures.
 Separated on a TLC, products and potential side products can be identified, which results in an optimized and faster down-stream-processing, e.g. column chromatography, and only desired products are isolated on a preparative scale.
 Furthermore, the ASAP mode is very helpful and extremely fast, when looking for expected product masses, e.g. in the fractions of preparative HPLC separations – just dip it in and measure the MS… it takes 30 seconds per fraction.
 The possibility to easily switch between the ionization modes ESI and APCI as well to measure MS spectra in positive and negative mode in parallel is very helpful for a fast and reliable analysis.

 Q: WHO WOULD YOU RECOMMEND TO PURCHASE THE EXPRESSION CMS?

 A: We recommend the expression CMS in combination with the TLC-Reader Plate Express™ to any group working in the field of synthetic organic chemistry.
-The reliable and fast identification of molecules is extremely helpful to monitor reactions, to identify desired products and potential side products, and to simplify downstream-processing.
+The reliable and fast identification of molecules is extremely helpful to monitor reactions, to identify the desired products and potential side products, and to simplify downstream processing.